thaboChino/Take_Users_Angular/README.md

 # Backend Requirements
 ```
 NB: MAKE SURE YOU'RE NOT IN THE FRONTEND FOLDER 'TAKEUSER/'
+#Open new terminal in vscode
+#An if you are inside TakeUsers/ folder run:
+cd ..

 # Install JSON Server Globally
 npm install -g json-server